Delete-Agency/google-maps/README.md

 Activates the marker.
 <br> Note that activate is not just about showing the popup,
-for example you can change the icon of the marker when its state is changed but not showing and popups above the active one
+for example you can change the icon of the marker when its state is changed but not show any popup above it

 ### googleMarker.deactivate()